 - A sense of wellness

-Since opening The Joint Center in April 2000, we have performed more than 3,000 joint replacement surgeries.
+Since opening The Joint Center in April 2000, we have performed thousands of joint replacement surgeries.
 From this experience, we have discovered some keys to success:

 - Well-informed patients and family